AlanPeng0897/Defend_MI/README.md

 Hi, this is the code for our work "Bilateral Dependency Optimization: Defending Against Model-inversion Attacks" presented in KDD2022.

-If you find this code helpful in your research, please cite
+If you find this code helpful in your research, please consider citing

 ```